AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 In addition to the state, time, control and ODE parameter variables representing the trajectory, we may also add what we call "static parameters" to the :code:`phase`.
 These are non-time varying variables that you might need to formulate a custom constraint and objective that are not needed by the dynamics.
 Note that these are not the same as ODE parameters.
-We can add static parameters by simply specifying their values as shown below.
+We can add static parameters by simply specifying their initial values as shown below.

 .. code-block:: python